RackHD/docs/docs/devguide/log_levels.rst

 Using our dependency injection libraries, it's typical to inject ``Logger`` and then use it within appropriate methods.
-Within factory methods for services or modules, ``Logger`` is initialized wiht the module name, which annotates the logs with information about where the logs were coming from.
+Within factory methods for services or modules, ``Logger`` is initialized with the module name, which annotates the logs with information about where the logs were coming from.

 An example of this::